singhkpratham/geocompr/12-transport.md

 <!-- Something on lines, routes, route networks (RL) -->
 Methodologically, the foundations presented in this chapter could be extended by including more variables in the analysis.
 Characteristics of the route such as speed limits, busyness and the provision of protected cycling and walking paths could be linked to 'mode-split' (the proportion of trips made by different modes of transport).
-By aggregating OpenStreetMap data using buffers and geographic data methods presented in Chapters \@ref(attr) and \@ref(spatial-operations), for example, it would be possible to detect the presence of green space in close proximity to transport routes.
+By aggregating OpenStreetMap\index{OpenStreetMap} data using buffers and geographic data methods presented in Chapters \@ref(attr) and \@ref(spatial-operations), for example, it would be possible to detect the presence of green space in close proximity to transport routes.
-Using R's statistical modeling capabilities, this could then be used to predict current and future levels of cycling, for example.
+Using R's\index{R} statistical modeling capabilities, this could then be used to predict current and future levels of cycling, for example.

-This type of analysis underlies the Propensity to Cycle Tool (PCT), a publicly accessible (see [www.pct.bike](http://www.pct.bike/)) mapping tool developed in R that is being used to prioritize investment in cycling across England [@lovelace_propensity_2017].
+This type of analysis underlies the Propensity to Cycle Tool (PCT), a publicly accessible (see [www.pct.bike](http://www.pct.bike/)) mapping tool developed in R\index{R} that is being used to prioritize investment in cycling across England [@lovelace_propensity_2017].
 Similar tools could be used to encourage evidence-based transport policies related to other topics such as air pollution and public transport access around the world.

 <!-- One growing area of interest surrounds the simulation of individual people and vehicles on the road network using techniques such as spatial microsimulation and agent-based modeling (ABM). -->